 The outbreak of COVID-19 may be stressful for people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
 Coping with stress will make you, the people you care about, and your community stronger.
 Encourage employees to take breaks from watching, reading, or listening to news stories, including social media.
 Hearing about the pandemic repeatedly can be upsetting.
-Make sure employees are aware of mental health services your company offers through your insurance provider or encourage them to learn more about the County of Orange's Health Care Agency Mental Health Resources.
-Encourage mindfulness, meditation and other healthy activities for your team.
+Make sure employees are aware of mental health services your company offers through your insurance provider.